dssg/triage/docs/sources/quickstart.md

 ### 2. Make sure your have access to a Postgres database

+You'll need to have the servername, databasename, username, and password and put it in a credentials file in Step 5 below.

 ### 3. Structure your data

 The simplest way to start is to structure your data as a series of